ricalo/blog/_posts/2019-10-18-amd-ryzen-freenas.md

 consumption compared to its 3800X and 3900X siblings, which both rate at 105W TDP.

+**Note**: TDP is not an indicator of power consumption; it's an indicator of heat output.
+However, lower TDP values amount to lower power consumption in most cases.
+{: .notice }

 The AMD Ryzen 7 3700X sells for [$329.99 on Newegg][0]{: target="external"} at
 the time of writing this article.
 A decent cooler is included for this price, so you don't need to buy another one.